patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/banner/banner.md

 |Success|Green <br />(--pf-global--success-color--100) | White | Use for positive, success messages|
 |Warning |Orange <br />(--pf-global--warning-color--100) | Black | Use for warning or medium severity messages |
 <br />
-PatternFly suggests that users adopt one of these five colors, as they’ve been tested against their text colors for accessibility.
+PatternFly suggests that users adopt one of these 5 colors, as they’ve been tested against their text colors for accessibility.
 However, if colors outside of these suggestions are used, we encourage using discretion when selecting the inner text color.

 ### Placement